PawelBugiel/PawelBugiel/readmes/learn-sources.md

       <br><br>

 - [Chad Darby (Luv2Code)](https://luv2code.com/)
-    - a decent content, provided in a simple way
+    - a good content, presented in a simple way.
+Chad combine speech with a lot of nice prepared slides.

 ### Chosen books I have read or are currently reading